neuralinterfaces/neurosys/README.md

 ![Neurosys Architecture](./docs/assets/NeurosysArchitecture.png)

 ### Plugins
-Score and feedback plugins are automatically detected and loaded into the system tray.
+Score and output plugins are automatically detected and loaded into the system tray.

 ### Devices